-From the ancient days of Bharat ( India) to the present day modern India, sports has played a key role in the development of many Indian communities.
-Sports has been a key binding tool for the Indian community that has for eons been the reason to bring people together, build in them a sense of belonging and togetherness, restores faith in the effort of collective-ness and also gives them something to look forward to.
+From Bharat ( India) ‘s ancient days to modern India, sports have played a key role in the development of many Indian communities.
+Sports has been a critical binding tool for Indian society.
+It has been the reason to bring people together, build in them a sense of belonging and togetherness, restore faith in the effort of the collective ness and give them something to look forward to.

-The Indian sports community for decades have been building a brotherhood and fraternity that has also helped the country in winning various medals and prizes at some of the most prominent global events.
-Weather the win was as a team or individuals backed by a team of stars, these wins have brought India some glory moments and here a look into some of those:
+The Indian sports community, for decades, have been building a brotherhood and fraternity that has also helped the country win various medals and prizes at some of the most prominent global events.
+Weather the win was as a team or individuals backed by a group of stars, these wins have brought India some glorious moments and here a look into some of those:

 First Olympic Win

 It is known that India won its first Olympic medal in 1900.
-Athlete Norman Pritchard won two silver medals in athletics and became the first member from the Asian nation to win at the Olympics.
-India is then known to have been an active participant in Summer Olympic Games since 1920 and also have won a number of medals.
+Athlete Norman Pritchard won two silver medals in athletics and became the first member from an Asian nation to win at the Olympics.
+India is then known to have been an active participant in Summer Olympic Games since 1920 and also has won several medals.

 Indian Hockey team’s dominant Era

-From around late 1920’s to 1980’s, Indian men’s Hockey team has been known to dominate the sport.
-Winning close to 11 medals and building a striking record for the world to see.
-1950’s to 1960’s were also known to be India’s glory and golden years of hockey.
-With players like Dhyan Chand offered citizenship to Germany by Hilter and a position in his army which Dhyan Chand later declined, to Captain Digvijay Singh awarded the title of ‘Best athlete of Asia’ and ‘Best hockey player in the world’, Indian hockey team’s accomplishments were a true sense of national pride.
-The Indian Men’s Hockey team further went on to win the Hockey World Cup in Kuala Lumpur in 1975.
+From around the late 1920s to 1980’s, the Indian men’s Hockey team has been known to dominate the sport.
+Winning close to 11 medals and building an impressive record for the world.
+The 1950s to 1960s were also known to be India’s glory and golden years of hockey.
+Players like Dhyan Chand were offered citizenship to Germany by Hilter and a position in his army which Dhyan Chand later declined, to Captain Digvijay Singh awarded the title of ‘Best athlete of Asia’ and ‘Best hockey player in the world’, Indian hockey team’s accomplishments were a true sense of national pride.
+The Indian Men’s Hockey team went on to win the World Cup in Kuala Lumpur in 1975.

-1950’s and 1960s are known as the peak of Indian football and golden years where the Indian Football team ranked among the 20 top teams in the world.
-Winning the 1951 and 1962 Asian Games, Indian football team filled the country with moments of pride and admiration.
-It is during this period of their high achievements and wins, the Indian Football team advanced to play in FIFA world cup 1950 however unfortunately they could not participate due to financial limitations, internal issues and lack of resources.
+The 1950s and 1960s were the peaks of Indian football and the golden years when the Indian Football team ranked among the 20 top teams worldwide.
+Winning the 1951 and 1962 Asian Games, the Indian football team filled the country with moments of pride and admiration.
+During this period of high achievements and wins, the Indian Football team advanced to play in the FIFA world cup 1950; unfortunately, they could not participate due to financial limitations, internal issues and a lack of resources.

 Milkha Singh Gold medal win at 440 yards in 1958 Commonwealth Games

 One of the first of his kind, coined as the Flying Sikh by Pakistan’s General Ayub Khan, Milkha Singh was a true sensation who has inspired a million more.
 He was the first Indian to win a Commonwealth Games gold medal.
-Milkha was known to constantly set new records and become not only pride for his nation but an icon people looked upto.
-A movie on his career and life was also made by the Indian film industry, that was also widely celebrated and watched.
+Milkha was known to constantly set new records and become a pride for his nation, an icon people admired.
+A movie on his career and life was also made by the Indian film industry, which was also widely celebrated and watched.

 Prakash Padukone wins All England Badminton, 1980

-One of the brightest stars of Badminton is the name we all know of so well, Mr. Prakash Padukone.
-He was the first Indian to win the All England Badminton championship after defeating the Indonesian player Liem Swie King.
+One of the brightest stars of Badminton is the name we all know so well, Mr Prakash Padukone.
+He was the first Indian to win the All-England Badminton championship after defeating the Indonesian player Liem Swie King.
 An icon to reckon with who not only made his country proud but is one of the finest badminton players that has inspired millions across India to take sports like Badminton as a serious profession.
-He was awarded the Arjuna Award as well as the Padma Shri for his outstanding performance and achievements.
-He is also known to have won the national championship for an astounding record of nine times.
+He was awarded the Arjuna Award and the Padma Shri for his outstanding performance and achievements.
+He is also known to have won the national championship for an exceptional record nine times.

 Indian Golf Teams and Jeev Milkha Singh winning laurels for India in Golf, 1982